retypeapp/retype/pro/pro.md

   pro: true
 ```

-The [`poweredByRetype`](/configuration/project.md#poweredbyretype) branding will still be enabled and the 100 page limit will remain in place, but all other Retype Pro features will be available for testing.
+The [`poweredByRetype`](/configuration/project.md#poweredbyretype) branding will still be enabled, but all other Retype Pro features will be available for testing.

 ## Please summarize how the licensing works?